bishalbera/auditpilot/DOCKER.md

 # Docker Guide for Compliance Copilot

 This guide explains how to run Compliance Copilot using Docker for both development and production environments.
+For local development without Docker, see the [Local Development Setup](#local-development-setup) section.

-## Quick Start
+## Quick Start with Docker

 ### Prerequisites
 - Docker and Docker Compose installed on your system